 2. Remove the intake and exhaust manifolds as described in Chapter 4.

-3. Remove the pusher cam gear, valve lifters and camshaft as described in Part A of this Chapter.
+3. Remove the camshaft gear, valve lifters and camshaft as described in part A of this Chapter.

 4. If desired, remove the spark plugs from the cylinder head.

-5. Where required, remove the thermostat housing from the cylinder head.
+5. Where required, unscrew the thermostat housing from the cylinder head.

-6. Using a valve spring compressor, compress the valve spring and loosen the cotters.
-Release the spring and remove the spring plate and the spring (see fig. 8.6, a-g).
+6. Using a valve spring compressor, compress the valve spring and release the crackers.
+Release the spring and remove the spring retainer and spring (see Fig. 8.6, a-g).

 8. Remove the valve through the combustion chamber (see fig. 8.8).

-9. The valve, spring, and seats are a set that must not be separated during assembly.
-In addition, the valves must be stored in the order in which they were installed, unless the valve is replaced with a new one.
-If the valves are to be used further, it is recommended to store each valve and related parts in a separate plastic bag or similar labeled container (see fig. 8.9).
+9. The valve, spring and seats are a set and must not be separated during assembly.
+In addition, the valves must be stored in the sequence in which they were installed, unless the valve is replaced with a new one.
+If the valves are to be used further, it is recommended that each valve and its associated parts be stored in a separate polyethylene bag or similar container with a label (see fig. 8.9).

 Six-cylinder petrol engines